 Meanwhile, Lester Colt was driving to San Francisco.
 He was feeling tired, but then he always felt tired after using his telekinetic blast.
 He had to pour so much energy into it to affect the Silver Ghost that he felt like it would kill him.
 Darrel Dane had wanted to see if they could find a way to enhance its strength without draining him so much.
 But the Crisis had occurred before they ever got around to it.

 Lester knew Jerry Noble and his Resistance group had begun their next assignment by the time he was halfway to San Francisco.
 The Yankee Eagle was planning to train another would-be super-hero, a female this time, who was dropped into his lap by someone very highly placed in the U.S. government.
-She had already received a great deal of combat training, but she needed some field experience and training as well.
+The Orchid, as she was calling herself, had already received a great deal of combat training, but she needed some field experience and training as well.
 What better place than working behind enemy lines with the California Resistance?

 It was night by the time Lester reached San Francisco.
 Avoiding some Japanese patrols and getting lost for a while had taken its toll on his time of arrival.
 He hadn’t expected the San Francisco branch of the California Resistance to welcome him with arms open wide, but it would have been nice if they had given him a bed and a hot meal.
 He hid his Clock gear away in his utility belt.